Megan DeBell, MD

 I am that professional.
 I will accompany, guide, and support you as we work together to understand your symptoms and find solutions.
 I want you to feel better.

 I consider myself a medical detective.
 I put together clues that might not seem connected to give you a clear picture of your health, and help you understand what you can do to care for yourself.

-My consultations in functional and integrative medicine are backed up by over twelve years as a medical doctor.
+My consultations in functional and integrative medicine are backed up by over fifteen years as a medical doctor.
+(My undergraduate degree is from Stanford University, my medical degree from the University of Arizona, and I did my residency in Family Medicine at Swedish Medical Center.)
 In my years of trying to care for chronic disease in a regular medical practice, I was frustrated by watching patients get sicker despite taking their medications.
 My curiosity drove me to seek out answers and information about the deeper causes of disease and find a different model to care for patients.

 I am proud to be board certified in integrative medicine by the American Board of Integrative Holistic Medicine (ABIHM).
 I have trained with the Institute for Functional Medicine and with Chris Kresser, MS, L.Ac. in his ADAPT clinician training program.
 My work includes an ancestral perspective, constantly reflecting on how humans have lived for most of our evolution (hint, it wasn't sitting all day at the computer and eating food from bags).

 I also love to use mind-body medicine in my practice (ask me about my favorite meditation - shaking and dancing).
 I have completed advanced training with the Center for Mind Body Medicine.
 I enjoy facilitating mind-body medicine groups - in Seattle and at the University of Washington.